padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-The part with the `rollback transaction` means, that user was not saved.
-Why?
-Because he violated the validation of our user model.
-Try to create an `User.new` model in the console and call the `.errors` method on.
-You should see something like:
+Why was the `rollback transaction` triggered?
+The validation of our user model had been violated.
+Try to create an `User.new` model in the console and call the `.errors` method on:

 ```ruby